SkriptLang/skript-reflect/docs/basics/running-java-code.md

 ### Calling overloaded methods

-Generally, skript-mirror can infer the correct overloaded method to call from the arguments passed at runtime.
+Generally, skript-reflect can infer the correct overloaded method to call from the arguments passed at runtime.
 If you need to use a certain implementation of a method, you may append a comma separated list to the end of the method name surrounded in brackets.

 {% code-tabs %}
 {% code-tabs-item title="example.sk" %}